-If you are taking care of young children at home during the pandemic, what is the most important thing you can do to keep their education on track?
+If you are taking care of young children at home during the summer, what is the most important thing you can do to keep their education on track?
 Mary Field, Head of Academics at the International School of San Antonio, recommends that you use this time to teach your child to read.
 As Mary explained during a webinar about how to teach your child to read, moderated by our Founder and Executive Director Inga Cotton, the best approach for teaching reading is systematic phonics, and she recommends several low-cost or free resources.
 Mary also offered advice for building skills in children as young as two or three, and argued in favor of shared reading for older children.

 Teaching Reading With Systematic Phonics